openshift-evangelists/kbe/content/page/labels.md

 In above `get pods` command note the `--show-labels` option that output the labels of an object in an additional column.

-You can add a label to the pod like so:
+You can add a label to the pod as:

 ```bash
 $ kubectl label pods labelex owner=michael